-35.1.1.
-A.1.1 Strong Reading and Writing Communication Skills reading and critical thinking skills are very important for success in an online course.
+A.1.1 Strong Reading and Writing Communication Skills

+Students should have strong reading skills and be ability to communicate effectively through writing.
+Most of the material in the online environment will come from textbooks and written lectures, therefore strong reading and critical thinking skills are very important for success in an online course.
 Online students communicate through such text-based tools, as emails, discussion forums, chats, and instant messaging.
 The potential student needs to feel comfortable expressing oneself in writing.